 If you don’t clean up after your dog you could face a fine of at least £75.
 The person who is in charge of the dog at the time of the fouling is liable to pay the fine.

 You can pay by calling the number shown on the fixed penalty notice, or at any One Stop Shop

 .
 If you don’t pay the fine within 28 days you could get a criminal record.

 To tell us about a dog fouling problem, report it online

 or call us for free on 0800 2300 234.

 Barking comes naturally to dogs, but constant barking or whining can be disturbing or annoying for your neighbours.
 Complaints about barking often arise because dogs are left alone while their owners are out for most of the day.
 A dog will not usually bark while its owners are at home, but may start as soon as they leave.
 The owners are often unaware that there is a problem until someone makes a complaint.

 If you are disturbed by a neighbour’s dog, tell them about the problem, as they may not know their dog is barking.
-If they are not prepared to take action, tell us about the issue, either by reporting it online
+If they are not prepared to take action, tell us about the issue, either by reporting a noise pollution issue

 or by calling 01824 706000.

 You will need to give us your details when you make a complaint, because the law requires us to record the impact the noise is having on the person who is making the complaint.
 However, your details will not be revealed to the dog's owners, other than in the unlikely event that the matter is taken to court.